 The Merger was accounted for using the purchase method of accounting.
-Accordingly, the consideration was allocated to the net assets acquired based on their fair market values at the date of the Merger.
+Accordingly, the consideration was allocated to the net assets acquired based on their fair market values at the date of the Merger as determined through the use of an independent appraisal.
 The purchase price was allocated as follows: current assets and liabilities at fair values of \$470, approximately \$94,000 to property, plant and equipment, \$315,000 to cable franchises and the excess of consideration paid over the fair market value of the net assets acquired, or goodwill, of \$81,705, offset by deferred taxes net of \$60,000.